• Skip to primary navigation

 However, if you plant a little early in the season (or use pest control method) you can keep your squash plants going.
 And, you can freeze yellow squash for the off season.

-Squash plants produce so much fruit.
+Squash plants produce so much fruit (and there are many types of summer squash).
 Just a few plants can produce pounds and pounds of squash.
-You can never have too much squash – if you start to get overrun, try this zucchini nacho recipe!
+You can never have too much squash - if you start to get overrun, try this zucchini nacho recipe!

 What do you think are the easiest vegetables to grow?
 Have you mastered these and ready to try out some more unusual vegetables or the fastest growing vegetables?
 Let us know in the comments below.